Kodeclik Blog

 Note that because the x-axis and y-axis are orthogonal to each other (i.e., they are in two different directions, at 90 degrees to each other) you could move 5 steps to the right and then 2 steps up, or vice versa, i.e., 2 steps up and then 5 steps to the right.

-Because of the way the cartesian plane is designed, points that have a y-coordinate of 0 lie on the x-axis.
+Because of the way the coordinate plane is designed, points that have a y-coordinate of 0 lie on the x-axis.
 Similarly, points that have a x-coordinate of 0 lie on the y-axis, as shown below:

 As a final example, let us take a point (-2,-3) where both coordinates are negative.
 From this we can conclude that we must move left from the origin and down from the origin to locate the given point.
 Hence the point must be in Quadrant III as shown below.